Peak fall foliage edges closer to D.C. with western suburbs awash in autumn color

 It really looks like a fantastic week ahead.

 Partly clear skies are the rule this weekend.
 Saturday’s highs are mainly in the mid-50s locally, with 40s in the mountains.
-Slightly milder Sunday in both spots.
-Cold nights turn a little less so with time.
-Clouds could be more numerous Sunday as a low pressure system moves by offshore.
+It will be slightly milder Sunday in both spots.
+Cold nights will turn a little less so with time.
+Clouds could be more numerous Sunday as a low-pressure system moves by offshore.

-60s return to the Washington area for much of the upcoming workweek as sunshine continues to dominate.
-The nights remain mostly clear and cool.
+The 60s will return to the Washington area for much of the upcoming workweek as sunshine continues to dominate.
+The nights will remain mostly clear and cool.

 Previous updates